chungkn1400/glvideotexture_chung/glvideotexture/README.txt

 works with avi or wmv or mci compatible video files (about 11 sec, 9fps)

-result : 12 textures 1024 jpg (8 images per texture) in /media/image/ folder
+result : 12 textures 1024 or 512 or 256 jpg (8 images per texture) in /media/image/ folder

 glvideotest.exe test opengl only